EvictionLab/eviction-lab-website/content/eviction-tracking/milwaukee-wi.md

 # Changes in eviction filings

 Eviction filings in Milwaukee were higher than average in January and February of 2020.<sup>1</sup> That pattern reversed in March, and filings by and large ceased in April and May.
 In a normal April, over 1,000 evictions are filed in Milwaukee.
 In April 2020, only 15 were filed.
-Filings increased dramatically in June and July following the expiration of state-wide eviction protections, but then decreased moderately in following months.<sup>2</sup>
+Filings increased dramatically in June and July following the expiration of state-wide eviction protections, and since then, have increased steadily to normal levels.<sup>2</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012–2016
 2. Filing data for 2020-2022 collected by [January Advisors](https://www.januaryadvisors.com/)